Sami-A-A/math-skills/README.md

 3. From the terminal navigate to cmd/
 4. From the terminal run the following command
     - go run math-skills.go data.txt
+5. Objective is to return the following as rounded integers:
+    - Average of the given set
+    - Median of the given set
+    - Variance of the given set
+    - Standard Deviation of the given set